tranquility-one/tranquility.one/content/_index.md

 # Welcome!

-> Tranquility is once again open, with a whole new world!

-This is a public, [whitelisted](#whitelisting) Minecraft server with an emphasis on community in a vanilla Minecraft setting.
+This is a public, [whitelisted](#whitelisting) Minecraft server.
 We run a single survival world at "hard" difficulty.
-The server is running Minecraft ([Paper](https://papermc.io)) 1.20.1.
+The server is running Minecraft ([Paper](https://papermc.io)) 1.21.1.
 We started Tranquility after a favorite server, Serenity-MC.org, stopped operating.
 We base Tranquility's general feel and our [Code of Conduct](#code-of-conduct) on the Serenity server.
-"Tranquility" made a great name.
-It has the same meaning as "Serenity", "T" comes right after "S" alphabetically, and [Tranquility Base](https://en.wikipedia.org/wiki/Tranquility_Base) is the first place humans landed when we left earth --- Tranquility is the first place some Serenity players landed when we left that server.
+"Tranquility" made a great name: it has the same meaning as "Serenity", "T" comes right after "S" alphabetically, and [Tranquility Base](https://en.wikipedia.org/wiki/Tranquility_Base) is the first place humans landed when we left earth --- Tranquility is the first place some Serenity players landed when we left that server.

 Tranquility is a vanilla-like server.
-We use plugins to enhance the community aspects of the game, reduce griefing, and remove some minor annoyances from the vanilla experience.
+We use plugins to enhance the community aspects of the game, reduce griefing, and remove annoyances from the vanilla experience.
-Our server uses the following plugins and data packs:
+Tranquility runs the following plugins and data packs:

 - [Armor Statues](https://vanillatweaks.net/picker/datapacks/): [modify the settings and pose of armor stands](https://hermitcraft.fandom.com/wiki/Armor_Statues_Datapack).
 - [Bluemap](https://bluemap.bluecolored.de/) gives us a [3D model](https://tranquility.one/3d) of our world, right in the browser!